mdmelin/vim-config/README.md

-My Vim config file
+# My Vim config file

-Todo: Add install.sh script.
+clone via https://github.com/mdmelin/vim-config.git into /tmp or another unimportant folder and run install.sh.
+Install script may have to be run twice and will partially fail if vim version is too old.